hKedia/dShare/report/README.md

   }
 ```

-Once decrypted, the key is again encrypted using recipient's public key.
+Once decrypted, the key is again encrypted using a recipient's public
-The new encryted key is again uploaded to the IPFS network.
+key.
+The new encrypted key is again uploaded to the IPFS network.

 ``` {.js}
 // Encrypt the file key using recipient's public key